 5. The “remember when” conversations bring back good memories

-Once you two sit down to recall the good times you spent together, you might just end up talking the whole night away, reminiscing about the good memories of your relationship and what made it so special.
-Behind the funny stories and the fond memories are intense feelings that you’ll realize you still yearn for.
+Once you two sit down to recall the good times you spent together, you might just end up talking the whole night away, reminiscing about the good times in your relationship and what made it so special.
+Behind the funny stories and the fond memories is emotional intimacy that you still yearn for.
 Who knows, you might even fall in love again.

 “I didn’t expect life after separation from my husband to be so grim.
 I assumed it’d make me happier.
-Only when we got to talking again and spent a wonderful night discussing all the memories we had made did I realize that there still may be something here,” Natasha, a 36-year-old investment banker told us.
-Once you and your spouse try to remember the good things about each other and why you loved each other in the first place, even if it’s through memories, you have plenty of reason to stay positive during separation.
+Only when we got to talking again and spent a wonderful night discussing all the memories we had made did I realize that there still may be something here,” Natasha, a 36-year-old investment banker who reconciled with her husband after nearly six months of separation, told us.

 6. You still meet each other

-No, we don’t mean going to the divorce lawyer, but actually opting to do things together.
+No, we don’t mean going to the divorce lawyer but actually opting to do things together.
 The rules of separation differ from one couple to another.
-But broadly, positive signs during separation from wife include her reaching out to you so that you can both go somewhere together or just meet each other.
+But broadly, positive signs during separation from wife/husband include:

-“I didn’t think I’d have to find tips on how to make your wife fall in love with you again after separation since I always assumed it would never happen.
+“I didn’t want to bet on the odds of getting back together after separation since I always assumed it would never happen.
 Once we started meeting outside, my perspective really changed.
-Thankfully, things fell into place.”
+Thankfully, I could see positive changes.”

 7. Career stressors are eliminated

-In many cases, couples may opt for a separation when they’re unable to give attention to their marriage due to their career.
-Or if the life their career entails is not desirable to the other partner.
+In many cases, couples may opt for a separation when they’re unable to give attention to their marriage due to their careers.
+Or if the life one’s career entails is not desirable to the other partner.
 That’s when couples often realize love after marriage is different than before it.

-“Career obligations sometimes put extra pressure on the relationship.
+“Career obligations sometimes put extra pressure on relationships.
 I’ve seen couples where the husband is in the army and the family has to shift to remote places, which isn’t okay with the wife, “ says Tahini.
 So, here are the factors that play a major role in determining the chances of reconciliation between a couple driven apart due to professional pressures: